 Social anxiety disorder (SAD) is one of the most common mental disorders, affecting the emotional and mental wellbeing of millions of U.S. adults and adolescents who find themselves caught up in a densely interconnected network of fear and avoidance of social situations.
 SAD is the second most diagnosed form of anxiety in the United States.
 Statistics estimate 40 million U.S. adults will experience SAD.
 The National Institute of Mental Health estimates 9.1% of adolescents (ages 10 to 19) currently experience symptoms, and 1.3% have severe impairment.
 Statistics are imperfect for LGBTQ+ persons; the Anxiety and Depression Association of America estimates their susceptibility is 1.5-2.5 times higher than that of their straight or gender-conforming counterparts.
 All statistics are fluid, however; a high percentage of persons who experience SAD refuse treatment, fail to disclose it, or remain ignorant of its symptoms.

-SAD is arguably the most underrated and misunderstood psychological dysfunction.
+Social anxiety is arguably the most underrated, misunderstood, and misdiagnosed disorder.
 Debilitating and chronic, SAD attacks on all fronts, negatively affecting the entire body complex.
 It manifests in mental confusion, emotional instability, physical dysfunction, and spiritual malaise.
 Emotionally, persons experiencing SAD are depressed and lonely.
 In social situations, they are physically subject to unwarranted sweating and trembling, hyperventilation, nausea, cramps, dizziness, and muscle spasms.
 Mentally, thoughts are discordant and irrational.
 Spiritually, they define themselves as inadequate and insignificant.

 The commitment-to-remedy rate for those experiencing SAD in the first year is less than 6%.
 This statistic is reflective of symptoms that manifest perceptions of worthlessness and futility.
 SAD also has lower recovery-remission rates because many of the afflicted are unable to afford treatment due to symptom-induced employment instability.
 Over 70% of SAD persons are in the lowest economic group.